raspberrypilearning/rpi-traffic-lights/en/step_3.md

 Now try creating the full traffic lights sequence:

 - Green on
-- Amber on
+- Amber on (Green off)
-- Red on
+- Red on (Amber off)
-- Red and amber on
+- Amber on (Red stays on)
-- Green on
+- Green on (Amber and Red off)

-Be sure to turn the correct lights on and off at the right time, and make sure you use `sleep` to time the sequence perfectly.
+Be sure to turn the correct lights on and off at the right time, and make sure you use `sleep` to time the sequence in order.

 --- /task ---